fatahdigital/docco/content/docs/content-and-customization/tags.md

 lastmod: 2017-03-03T14:15:59-06:00
 ---

-*Learn theme* support one default taxonomy of gohugo: the *tag* feature.
+*Docco theme* support one default taxonomy of gohugo: the *tag* feature.

 ## Configuration